Esri/quickstart-map-phonegap/README.md

 A set of simple samples that show how to get started with the ArcGIS API for JavaScript and PhoneGap/Cordova.
 These samples provide best practices for using PhoneGap and Cordova across different device operating systems and within the PhoneGap/Cordova application lifecycle.

-## Features
+## Samples
 This repo contains four sample applications.

 * index_basicmap.html - a basic mapping application configuration.
 * index_basicwebmap.html - uses a simple web map.